JAVAB3ANS/scu-discord-bot/README.md

   - [Fun category!](https://github.com/JAVAB3ANS/scu-discord-bot/tree/master/commands/fun)

 ## Implementation
-- Node.js and the discord.js library are used to build the Discord bot.
+- Node JS and the Discord JS library are used to build the Discord bot.
 The library provides a simple way to interact with the Discord API.
 Node.js was chosen because various npm libraries proved to be extremely useful.

 - The following section will go over each feature, their implementation options, and any mistakes or learning points that could be improved.